Logical Data Model

 This is a simple example of a Logical data model:

-Note that the data elements Sales Person and Customer contain UML attributes; the attribute types, however, remain platform-independent.
-Platform-specific attribute types and other meta-data that relate to a specific DBMS implementation are defined by the Physical data model.
+Note that the data elements 'Customers' and 'Customers Addresses' contain UML attributes; the names and generic data types to remain platform-independent.
+Platform-specific data types and other metadata that relate to a specific DBMS implementation are defined by the Physical data model.